Tennessee Right to Life works to promote public respect for the dignity of every human life, especially those threatened by abortion and euthanasia.

 - The lawsuit is brought byJohn Jay Hooker and seeks to overturn the 1993 state law which largely mirrors the policies of nearly 40 other states which similarly protect the lives of the elderly, disabled, and sick.
 The proponents of doctor-assisted suicide claim the state's ban on the practice violates fundamental privacy rights in the Tennessee Constitution.

 Pro-life Statutes - Adams & Boyle, et al v.
 Slatery, Dreyzehner et al: Filed in U.S. District Court of Middle Tennessee on June 25, 2015.
 Assigned to Federal Judge Kevin Sharp.
-Case is currently on hold awaiting the outcome of the US Supreme Court Case from Texas, Whole Women's Health vs. Hellerstedt.
+Case is scheduled to be heard January 2019.

 - Abortion facility owner-operators filed suit against Tennessee laws requiring facility inspection, hospital admitting privileges for abortion providers and informed consent provisions for women and girls considering abortion.
 The complaint was filed in federal court by operators of Choices abortion facility in Memphis and owners of unlicensed abortion centers in Bristol and Nashville.
 New York-based Center for Reproductive Rights is representing the abortion facilities and Tennessee's Attorney General is defending the constitutionality of the protective laws.
 "A lawsuit brought by those who profit from the killing of unborn children should not surprise anyone," said Brian Harris, president of Tennessee Right to Life.